RajVardhan853381/Velos-AI/README.md

 ## 🎯 Overview

-**TrustFlow** is a decentralized multi-agent AI system that eliminates bias AND catches resume fraud in hiring.
+**Velos** is a decentralized multi-agent AI system that eliminates bias AND catches resume fraud in hiring.
 Built for the **ZYND AIckathon 2025 - Fair Hiring Network** challenge with full **Zynd Protocol integration**.

 ### The Problem